 The right-moving central charge is given by \eqref{ctrial} evaluated on the superconformal R-symmetry \cite{Benini:2012cz}.
 Substituting \eqref{epsilon} into \eqref{ctrial}, \eqref{Rtrial} we find

-At leading order in the large $N$ limit, $c_r=c_l\equiv c$ is the central charge of the SCFT, and we see that the field theory result \eqref{cr} precisely matches the gravity result \eqref{cgravity}.
-Moreover, the R-symmetry \eqref{Rtrial}, with $\epsilon=\epsilon_*$, precisely matches the supergravity R-symmetry \eqref{R2d}.
+At leading order in $N$, $c_r=c_l\equiv c$ is the central charge of the SCFT, and we see that the field theory result \eqref{cr} precisely matches the gravity result \eqref{cgravity}.
+Moreover, the R-symmetry \eqref{Rtrial}, with $\varepsilon=\varepsilon_*$, precisely matches the supergravity R-symmetry \eqref{R2d}.